 - Mutations in CDKN2A (p14ARF) can increase the risk for melanoma.

-People with an inherited mutation in CDKN2A have increased risk for certain cancers.
+People with an in CDKN2A have increased risk for certain cancers.
 See the Cancer Risk section for more information.

 There are guidelines for cancer screening and prevention in people with an CDKN2A mutation.
 There also may be clinical trials available for people with an inherited CDKN2A mutation.
 See our Risk Management section for more information about screening options in people with CDKN2A mutations.